What Happens After an Arrest in Arizona?

 After a person has been arrested in Arizona for a felony or other criminal offense, they are either cited and released or taken to the local jail for processing and for their initial appearance.

-If arrested in Arizona for a criminal offense and booked into jail, by law you are to be seen by a magistrate within 24 hours.
+If arrested in Arizona for a criminal offense and booked into jail, by law, you must see a magistrate within 24 hours.
 At the initial appearance, the magistrate will do the following:

 - Ascertain the suspect’s true name and address